18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Notice the final line in particular, where we _return the `Promise` created by
+Notice the final line, which _returns the `Promise` created by
 `githubClient.fileNewIssue`_.
 In fact, the `Promise` isn't created when
 `fileGitHubIssue` is called; it is created when _the closure returned by
 `fileGitHubIssue` is called, which then calls `githubClient.fileNewIssue`_.

-This would be a good time to review [Promise gotcha #1: not returning the
+This is a good time for you to review [Promise gotcha #1: not returning the
-`Promise`]{{ site.baseurl }}/components/slack-client/#promises-gotcha-1)
+`Promise`]{{ site.baseurl }}/components/slack-client/#promises-gotcha-1) from
-from the `SlackClient` chapter.
-If we return a `Promise` directly from
+the `SlackClient` chapter.
+If you return a `Promise` directly from
 `fileGitHubIssue`, it will get created too early.
-If we don't explicitly
+If you don't explicitly
-_return_ the `Promise`, it will execute, but it won't become integrated
+_return_ the `Promise`, it will execute, but it won't become integrated into
-into the `Promise` chain built by `execute`.
+the `Promise` chain built by `execute`.

-We define a special `reject` handler here to add some more information to the
+The `reject` handler adds some more information to the error message returned
-error message returned when `githubClient.fileNewIssue` fails.
+when `githubClient.fileNewIssue` fails.
+Also, please note that there is

-Also notice that there is another `Middleware` method that we have yet to
+another `Middleware` method—`parseMetadata`—that you have yet to define.
-define, `parseMetadata`.

 ## Extracting `githubClient.fileNewIssue` information with `parseMetadata`